Pix4D/concourse-pool-boy/README.md

 Options:
-  --verbose                Turn on verbose logging --repo TEXT              URL of the Concourse lock pool repo  [required] --pools TEXT             Comma-separated list of pools to inspect inside the
+  --verbose                Turn on verbose logging --repo TEXT              URL of the Concourse lock pool repo  [required] --pools TEXT             Comma-separated list of pool name and timeout pairs.
+The pair
-                           repo  [required]
+                           items must be separated by ":", for example: worker_pool:60,tester_pool:30.
+The timeout parameter defines
+                           the number of minutes after which the lock is considered stale.  [required]
-  --stale-timeout INTEGER  Staleness timeout in minutes  [default: 60] --help                   Show this message and exit.
+  --help                   Show this message and exit.

 Commands: